sordgom/Daret-smartcontract/README.md

 * claim(): This function is used by the creator to claim the pledged amount once the campaign is successfully completed.
 It can only be called by the creator after the campaign has ended and the goal has been reached.
 It sets the claimed state to true, transfers the pledged amount to the creator, and emits the Claim event.

 * refund(): This function is used by users to request a refund of their pledged amount if the campaign is not successfully completed.
 It can only be called after the campaign has ended and the goal has not been reached.
 It transfers the pledged amount back to the caller and emits the Refund event.

+Refer to the contract source code for additional details and comments.

+Contributions and suggestions are welcome!
+Please open an issue or submit a pull request with any suggestions or enhancements